-- The operational elements of the development of the Council's strategic vision (drafting and defining strategic proposals) are managed by the Policy and Insight Service and presented to elected members at committee level for approval. - The Adaption and Renewable Programme was established to respond to the Covid-19 Pandemic consisting of five interlinked programmes, each with a Senior Responsible Officer from within the Council's Senior Management Team and support by a programme management approach. - The Council's performance framework was agreed in November 2018 and is designed to drive a performance culture. - The Councils Planning and Performance Framework supports the delivery and monitoring of the Business Plan through the underpinning Key Performance Indicators.
-It is designed to drive a performance and continuous improvement culture in the organisation. - The Commercial and Procurement Service have three Commercial Partners, each with responsibility to liaise and work with different service areas across the Council.
-The Commercial Partners report to senior management within their service area on procurement activity and compliance.
+- The operational elements of the development of the Council's strategic vision (drafting and defining strategic proposals) are managed by the Policy and Insight Service and presented to elected members at committee level for approval. - The Council's performance framework was agreed in November 2018 and has been embedded across the Council since its inception, being reviewed on a regular basis. is designed to drive a performance culture.
+It will be updated to reflect the Council's new Purpose and Behaviours in 2023/24. - The Councils Planning and Performance Framework supports the delivery and monitoring of the Business Plan through the underpinning Key Performance Indicators.
+It is designed to drive a performance and continuous improvement culture in the organisation. - The Commercial and Procurement Service (CPS) have Commercial Partners, with responsibility to liaise and work with different service areas across the Council.
+CPS report to senior management within their service area on procurement activity and compliance.
 This ensures that good practice and areas of concern can be identified and feed into operational decisions. - The Council Contract Standing Orders provide the 'rule-book' for procurement and purchasing of supplies, services and works from which a framework of controls is implemented.
-Commercial and Procurement Services has continued to improve compliance using our Purchase to Pay (P2P) processes to maximise controls available, in parallel implementing new controls for compliance. - Regular engagement with service areas continues across all Directorates, providing 'dashboard' type reporting and enabling review, analysis and adherence in relation to contractual spend, purchase to pay process, CSOs etc. This ensures the Council is continuously reviewing its performance in relation to best value for procurement of goods and services, offering opportunity for intervention where necessary, to enable achievement of the defined needs - The scope of contract purchases continues to be reported to Finance and Resource Committee on a 6-monthly basis, whilst the Council's Annual Report is both reported to Committee and subsequently submitted to the Scottish Government in order to comply with our obligations under the Procurement Reform (Scotland) Act 2014.
-This offers transparency in detailing both the scope of procurement activity (both backward and forward looking) and a review of compliance against the Council's Procurement Strategy, with a view to self-evaluation and continuous improvement. - The Corporate Leadership Team (CLT) is a body of Executive Directors and Chief Executive, with input from other senior officers, which considers strategic and operational matters, including areas of regulatory compliance, policy compliance, risk and equalities. - CLT review audit action follow up, HR performance and Health and Safety data monthly to ensure appropriate scrutiny. - CLT lead a Monthly Change Board to manage the delivery of major change.
-This board has agreed a project management tool kit that will ensure all significant projects have full business cases developed prior to committee approval and that benefits are tracked and measured. - The Council's Wider Leadership Team (WLT) of approximately 100 operational managers in the Council meets monthly.
-This supports CLT in decision-making by the provision of an operational sounding board and feedback loop on important decisions. - Risk Appetite Statement
+Commercial and Procurement Services has continued to improve compliance using our Purchase to Pay (P2P) processes to maximise controls available, in parallel implementing new controls for compliance. - Regular engagement with service areas continues across all Directorates, providing 'dashboard' type reporting and enabling review, analysis and adherence in relation to contractual spend, purchase to pay process, CSOs etc. This ensures the Council is continuously reviewing its performance in relation to best value for procurement of goods and services, offering opportunity for intervention where necessary, to enable achievement of the defined needs. - The scope of contract purchases continues to be reported to Finance and Resource Committee on a 6-monthly basis, whilst the Council's Annual Report is both reported to Committee and subsequently submitted to the Scottish Government in order to comply with our obligations under the Procurement Reform (Scotland) Act 2014.
+This offers transparency in detailing both the scope of procurement activity (both backward and forward looking) and a review of compliance against the Council's Procurement Strategy, with a view to self-evaluation and continuous improvement. - The Corporate Leadership Team (CLT) is a body of Executive Directors and Chief Executive, with input from other senior officers, which considers strategic and operational matters, including areas of regulatory compliance, policy compliance, risk and equalities. - CLT review audit action follow up, HR performance and Health and Safety data regularly to ensure appropriate scrutiny. - CLT lead a Monthly Change Board to manage the delivery of major change.
+This board has agreed a project management tool kit that will ensure all significant projects have full business cases developed prior to committee approval and that benefits are tracked and measured. - The Council's Senior Leadership Team (SLT) meets monthly.
+SLT along with directorate Senior Management Teams support CLT in decision-making by the provision of an operational sounding board and feedback loop on important decisions. - Risk Appetite Statement and links